Have you ever taken the lid off a pot of broccoli or cauliflower and been hit with an unpleasant smell – something sort of like rotten eggs?

 One last thing: buy your brassica veggies fresh, not frozen.
 Frozen broccoli is blanched before it’s frozen.
 The combo deactivates myrosinase, which means no sulforaphane [19].

-3. Take an activated sulforaphane supplement
+3. Take a stabilized sulforaphane supplement.

 Time of day: Anytime, on an empty stomach.